BlueDot BME680 Environmental and Gas Sensor

 A 3D model of the BlueDot BME680 board is available as a STEP file (click here to download).
 A STEP file is a CAD file format widely used for exchanging CAD files between companies and can be easily read by most (if not all) CAD software applications.

 You can also view 3D models online without installing any software on your computer.
-The images below were taken using Autodesk Viewer, a online, free to use tool from Autodesk.
-It does require a registration at Autodesk, but it is worth it!
+The images below were taken using Autodesk Viewer, an online, free-to-use tool from Autodesk.
+It does require registration at Autodesk, but it is worth it!

 Schematics